rivernews/social-computing-tokachu-backend/README.md

 - `cd` into project root folder.
 - `python3 -m venv venv && . ./venv/bin/activate && pip install -r requirements.txt`
-  - If you got error `Could not find a version that satisfies the requirement in python`, [follow this SO post](https://stackoverflow.com/questions/49745995/pip-install-django-results-in-no-matching-distribution-found-for-django), run this
+  - If you got error `Could not find a version that satisfies the requirement in python`, [follow this SO post](https://stackoverflow.com/questions/49745995/pip-install-django-results-in-no-matching-distribution-found-for-django), run this:

 ```bash
 curl https://bootstrap.pypa.io/get-pip.py | python